shortcutmedia/shortcut-android-sdk/README.md

 #### Method 4: Manual session management for pre-14 support

-We do not recommend using this method unless you need to support pre-14.
+Unless you need to support API pre-14 we recommend using automatic session managment (methods 1 - 3).

 In your entry Activity add the following:

 ```java
   @Override